 You will be assigned two of our wedding DJs a month before your wedding.
 Generally speaking we do not pre-assign DJs during the booking process or guarantee any specific DJ due to the fact that employees can fluctuate and plans may change closer towards your wedding.
 Some of our competitors who guarantee a DJ or let you pick your DJ end up in a tight spot when that DJ leaves the company or requests vacation.
 We train our DJs exactly the same so that they all have an identical style and offer an identical service across the board.

 Certainly!
 We have no problem meeting you ahead of time!
-Please note that if you would like to meet with us in person prior to signing a contract, we require that this meeting take place either at our office in Woodbridge, VA, our office in Fairfax, VA, or somewhere in the surrounding area.
+Please note that if you would like to meet with us in person prior to signing a contract, we require that this meeting take place at our office in Fairfax, VA.
 As much as we would love to travel all throughout the D.C. area for sales consultations, the ratio of the number of inquiries we receive to the number of events we book is low enough that it would not justify our time and gas expenses.
 Once you have fully booked with us (meaning that we have received a signed contract as well as a 50% down payment) we are happy to meet you in a reasonable location of your choosing (i.e. venue, your home, coffee shop near the venue, etc).

 Our company will have anywhere from one to three weddings per day, but these are all separate staff members performing.
 We have never had the same two staff members perform at two different weddings in a single day as this would be too exhausting.